- Taeniasis is an intestinal infection caused by adult tapeworms.

 By contrast, infections due to T. solium require proper public health interventions aimed at their prevention, control and possibly elimination.

-However, difficulties linked to the implementation of prevention measures are increased by the fact that reliable epidemiological data on geographical distribution of T. solium taeniasis/cysticercosis in people and pigs is often missing.
+Reliable epidemiological data on geographical distribution of T. solium taeniasis/cysticercosis in people and pigs is still scarce.

-Appropriate surveillance mechanisms should enable new cases of human or porcine cysticercosis to be reported to national authorities in order to facilitate the identification of communities at high risk and focus prevention and control measures in such areas.
+Appropriate surveillance mechanisms should enable new cases of human or porcine cysticercosis to be recorded in order to help identify communities at high risk and focus prevention and control measures in such areas.
+A mandatory reporting system of cases is highly warranted, to target effective strategies of intervention.